SuvanshShukla/ovgu-magdeburg/01_database_concepts/04_exercise_answers/exercise_4.md

 |  10 |
 |  10 |

+NOTE: by default the projection only returns distinct values!

 ### (b) π Name (Dealer ⨝ Orders)

 `select name from dealer join orders;` -> Get all names from the result when we fetch all rows from the dealer table that has the same `Did` as the rows in the orders table.